nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Annotation Java Service {{since '10.1'}}

 A new annotation service has been added, it stores annotations in the repository.
+Furthermore new facet ExternalEntity has been created to handle Annotations or Comments created from an external service like ARender.
+This facet allows to store the serialized entity.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24096](https://jira.nuxeo.com/browse/NXP-24396).
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24096](https://jira.nuxeo.com/browse/NXP-24396) and [NXP-24725](https://jira.nuxeo.com/browse/NXP-24725).

 #### Annotation REST API Adapter {{since '10.1'}}